 Carolina Institute for Developmental Disabilities

-The University of North Carolina, Carolina Institute for Developmental Disabilities (UNC-CIDD) is seeking fellows for a postdoctoral research training program in neurodevelopmental disorders.
+The University of North Carolina, Carolina Institute for Developmental Disabilities (UNC-CIDD) is seeking fellows for our postdoctoral research training program in neurodevelopmental disorders.
 Funded by the National Institute of Child Health and Human Development (NICHD), this program emphasizes research training in both the biological basis and clinical manifestations of neurodevelopmental disorders.
-Both clinical and basic science research opportunities are available.
+Continuously funded by NIH for the past 20 years, it was one of the first programs in the U.S. to focus on bringing together multi-disciplinary postdocs to accelerate translational research on neurodevelopmental disorders.
+The UNC-CIDD T32 program has trained over 60 post-doctoral fellows to date, many of whom have subsequently obtained NIH K-awards (or other prestigious junior faculty awards) and started their independent labs at R1 universities.

 PROGRAM PURPOSE

-The purpose of UNCH-CH’s T32 Post-Doctoral Research Training Program is to develop researchers with expertise in both the biological basis and clinical manifestations of neurodevelopmental disorders.
+The purpose of UNC-CIDD’s T32 Post-Doctoral Research Training Program is to train researchers with expertise in both the biological basis and clinical manifestations of neurodevelopmental disorders.
 This broad-based and integrated perspective enables researchers to better relate across disciplines and maximizes the potential for major research advances in understanding the pathogenesis and treatment of these disorders.

 POST-DOCTORAL RESEARCH TRAINING PROGRAM

-Over a two-year period, fellows will participate in integrated training in biological and behavioral research in neurodevelopmental disorders (e.g., autism, fragile X syndrome, Angelman syndrome, Turner syndrome, VeloCardioFacial Syndrome, and Neurofibromatosis) while studying clinical and basic science areas (e.g., genetics, cell biology and physiology, pharmacology, allied health sciences, neurology, biochemistry, psychology, and psychiatry).
-The stipend for the training grant positions follows NIH guidelines depending on experience.
-This program is funded by the National Institute of Child Health and Human Development (NICHD), with an anticipated start date of
+Over a two-year period, fellows will participate in integrated training in biological and behavioral research in neurodevelopmental disorders (e.g., autism, fragile X syndrome, Angelman syndrome, Dup15q syndrome, Down syndrome, Rett Syndrome, Tuberous Sclerosis (TSC), Schizophrenia, ADHD) while studying clinical and basic science areas (e.g., genetics, cell biology and physiology, pharmacology, allied health sciences, neurology, biochemistry, psychology, and psychiatry).
+The stipend for each fellow follows NIH guidelines depending on experience.
+This program has an anticipated start date of July 1, 2024.

 This program provides a variety of opportunities including:

-(1) mentored research training in specific methods, disorders, and underlying pathogenetic mechanisms;
+(1) mentored research training in specific methods, disorders, and underlying pathogenic mechanisms;

 (3) clinical experiences to complement previous levels of clinical knowledge and skills.